DoriszAlbrecht/Bayesian_Examples.jl/README.md

 The AR(2) process of the original variables is needed to capture the effect of ρ.
 It turned out that the impact of ρ was rather weak in the AR(2) process of the first differences .
 That is why we need a second auxiliary model.

 I will now describe the required steps for the estimation of the parameters of interest in the stochastic volatility model with the Dynamic Hamiltonian Monte Carlo method.
-First we need a callable Julia object which gives gives back the logdensity and the gradient in DiffResult.
+First we need a callable Julia object which gives back the logdensity and the gradient in DiffResult type.
 After that, we write a function that computes the density, then we calculate its gradient using the ForwardDiff package in a wrapper function.

 Required packages for the StochasticVolatility model:
 ```julia